Free South Dakota Arrests, Criminal Records & Probation Search

 Source: State of Dakota, Office of the Attorney General – Division of Criminal Investigation35

-Citizens Rights About Accessing Criminal Records & Arrest Records Under South Dakota Laws
+Citizens Rights When Accessing Criminal Records & Arrest Records Under South Dakota Laws

 These statutes applied include the Fair Credit Reporting Act’s (FCRA) Summary of Rights and the Employment Opportunity Commission’s (EEOC) Employee Rights.